jenca-adam/awiki/pages/tqc/page.md

          This is an important step in the problem of quantum channel discrimination, but it is not clear whether this is the first time indefinite causal order strategies were considered.
-The established strict hierarchy is interesting, especially that it shows that the separable strategies are more than just a convex combination of (differently ordered) sequetial ones.
+The established strict hierarchy is interesting, especially that it shows that the separable strategies are more than just a convex combination of (differently ordered) sequential ones.
 This shows that the structure of the general strategies is quite complicated and intriguing, however, not much further insight is obtained.

          [arxiv:2011.08300](https://arxiv.org/abs/2011.08300)